ariel8462/FreeOnEpicBot/README.md

 ## Commands:
 - `/subscribe` - suscribe for notifications about new games
-- `/unsubscribe` - unsuscribe from notifications about new games
+- `/unsubscribe` - unsubscribe from notifications about new games
 - `/freegame` - show the current free game
 - `/help` - show basic bot info`